5 must-see waterfalls to visit this spring and summer

 In the heat of the summer, there’s nothing like standing in silence and feeling cool mist from a waterfall wash over you.
 Or maybe you’re the adventurous type who prefers to take a dip in the pool of water at the base of a waterfall.
 However you enjoy waterfalls, West Virginia’s state parks and forests are home to some of the best.

 Here are a few majestic waterfall destinations you should visit this summer.

-Close you eyes and think about West Virginia state park waterfalls.
-Do you see Blackwater Falls?
-This 57-foot cascade is the tallest waterfall in West Virginia and one of the reasons Blackwater Falls State Park is such a popular travel destination.
+At 57-feet, Blackwater Falls is the tallest waterfall in West Virginia and one of the reasons Blackwater Falls State Park is such a popular travel destination.
 Once you see this waterfall in all it’s splendor, with amber-tinted water tumbling over rocks into the Blackwater River Canyon, you’ll understand why we say West Virginia is Almost Heaven.
 It’s here and Blackwater Falls is just a glimpse of the state’s beauty.

 Observation decks for Blackwater Falls can be accessed from two locations.
 The first gets close to the falls and includes a short walk with several steps along a trail that starts near the Trading Post parking lot.
 Access to the second deck is by the Gentle Trail Overlook, a paved, ADA-accessible trail that offers views from across the canyon.